 “I have been using a lot of money on de-wormers and waterborne diseases due to use of the Kathita river water which we also use for irrigation.
 With Solvatten in the house, we can save a lot and health is better!

-PHOTO STORY FROM THARAKA, NAIROBI
+PHOTO STORY FROM THARAKA, KENYA

 Tharaka is a semi-arid region where people suffer from a high prevalence of waterborne diseases.
 About 80% of the population in this county depends on farming and these households are vulnerable due to their dependence on natural resources, particularly water and pasture for their survival.